isanbard/flang/README.txt

 flang:
   n.
 1. A miner's two-pointed pick.

-Flang is a Fortran front-end which is built upon the LLVM infrastructure.
+Flang is a Fortran front-end.

 //===----------------------------------------------------------------------===//
 // To Do List